drufony/drufony.github.io/_posts/static/0100-01-01-integrating-with-symfony-httpkernel.md

 After dispatching the kernel.request event, the HttpKernel wants to call the controller.
 It acquires the arguments (which were stashed away in the request object earlier) from the ControllerResolver.

-The HttpKernel resembles Drupal `menu_execute_active_handler()`, but we've only determined the controller.
-It acquires the arguments from the [ControllerResolver](https://github.com/bangpound/drupal-bundle/blob/master/Controller/ControllerResolver.php), which I've overridden to simply return the arguments attached to the Drupal-flagged requests by the request listener.
+The HttpKernel resembles Drupal `menu_execute_active_handler()`, but so far, I have only determined the name of the controller function.
+HttpKernel acquires the arguments from the [ControllerResolver](https://github.com/bangpound/drupal-bundle/blob/master/Controller/ControllerResolver.php), which I've overridden to simply return the arguments attached to the Drupal-flagged requests by the request listener.

 ## Turning return values into response objects